 Use poetry to teach a writing skill.

 With a little bit of ingenuity, poetry units can be the highlight of your school year, even if it’s not your favorite part of teaching ELA.
 Hopefully these simple takeaways have inspired you to try something new with your next poetry unit.
-If you have successful poetry lessons or activities, we’d love to hear about them.
-Please share your success stories in the comments.
+If you have successful poetry activities or lessons to share, we’d love to hear about them.
+Please drop your success stories in the comments.
 Let’s learn together!